omvalia/Automated-Damage-Assessment-System/README.md

 3. Libraries used:
    - moviepy: Used to extract audio from the uploaded video.
    - Whisper API: Converts the extracted audio into text (transcription).
-   - Gemini API: Summarizes the transcription based on a predefined prompt template and generates the summary.
+   - Google Gemini LLM Model: Summarizes the transcription based on a predefined prompt template and generates the summary.

 The application provides a clear flow for insurance companies to easily upload videos and get a summarized description of what the user has said about the damage.